Mister Miracle (Shilo Norman): Brightest Day

-Shilo successfully leads the team about halfway through the fortress, only to be attacked by apparitions created by the Starheart.
-Jesse and Jade are able to pull Shilo away from the beasts before he is killed, but his wounds are severe enough that the Mother Box is forced to heal him.
-Donna Troy states that the Mother Box should be able to completely rejuvenate Shilo, but then goes on to say that the heroes have to leave him behind, as they cannot risk taking him with them while he is unconscious.
-Some time after the defeat of the Starheart, Shilo is shown aiding Superman and a number of other heroes in an attempt to penetrate a large energy dome that has materialized over the city of Washington, D.C.
+In Brightest Day, Alan Scott is driven insane by his Starheart power and creates a fortress on the moon.
+Shilo, among other heroes, are recruited to infiltrate it.

 Powers and abilities

 Shilo Norman has no superhuman powers, but he's a superb athlete, with great acrobatic and gymnastic skills.
 In his youth, Shilo was trained by Thaddeus Brown in all techniques of the escape arts.
 Shilo Norman became a highly qualified escape artist and was later trained by Scott Free himself.
 Shilo discovered his passion for escaping early and tried a number of times to escape different scenarios even as a young child.
 Shilo shows his proficiency by becoming a world renowned known escape artist.

 Shilo also was trained by Scott Free and Big Barda in various fighting techniques and martial arts.
 Shilo has demonstrated to be a skilled fighter with amazing reflexes.

 Later, as a student at New York University, Shilo studied a wide variety of subjects, and in his spare time he performed sleight of hand and small feats of street magic for the crowds in Washington Square Park.
 He developed an annoying habit of talking in non sequiturs, which he attributes to too many comparative philosophy classes.
 He was apparently studying for a degree in physics, and had taken several other modern science courses.
 He met and began to date Fiona Leeway.
 During this time, he experimented with the "hero gig" as a third generation Mister Miracle, standing in for Scott as a member of Justice League International using New Genesis technology that he had either modified or built himself, such as his Enerjams and Zoom Pads.